• Skip to Content

 • News Stories

-• Inclusive economic growth in Indianapolis
+• Economic growth for all in Indianapolis

-Creating equitable economic growth in Indianapolis
+Creating economic growth for all in Indianapolis

 Tuesday, July 20, 2021